rizinorg/book/src/plugins/intro.md

 ```
 ## Notes

-Note there are some inconsistencies that most likely will be fixed in the future radare2 versions.
+Note there are some inconsistencies that most likely will be fixed in the future rizin versions.